Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/README.md

 [PLACEHOLDER]

 This step includes the preparation and setup necessary to run a naive pick and place task using MoveIt.
-Steps covered include creating and invoking a motion planning service in ROS, moving a Unity Articulation Body based on a calculated trajectory, and controlling a gripping tool to successfully grab an object.
+Steps covered include creating and invoking a motion planning service in ROS, moving a Unity Articulation Body based on a calculated trajectory, and controlling a gripping tool to successfully grasp and drop an object.

 <!-- Assumptions: Previous steps have been completed.
 Basic understanding of Python.